chenhcs/SCS/README.md

 The example of running SCS on the whole mouse brain section of Stereo-seq is as follows.
 Before running the example, the transcriptomics data [Mouse_brain_Adult_GEM_bin1.tsv.gz](https://ftp.cngb.org/pub/SciRAID/stomics/STDS0000058/Bin1_matrix/Mouse_brain_Adult_GEM_bin1.tsv.gz) should be downloaded and saved to the `data` folder under this project directory and uncompressed.
 The corresponding image data [Mouse_brain_Adult.tif](https://ftp.cngb.org/pub/SciRAID/stomics/STDS0000058/Image/Mouse_brain_Adult.tif) should be downloaded and saved to the same `data` folder as well.

-Next, run the following script from the project home directory to run SCS on the whole mouse brain section, in which SCS will split the section into patches of size (patch_size) 1200 spots x 1200 spots, and make predictions patch by patch.
+Next, run the following code or the `large_scale.py` script from the project home directory to run SCS on the whole mouse brain section, in which SCS will split the section into patches of size (patch_size) 1200 spots x 1200 spots, and make predictions patch by patch.
 ```
-python large_scale.py
+from src import scs

+bin_file = 'data/Mouse_brain_Adult_GEM_bin1.tsv'
+image_file = 'data/Mouse_brain_Adult.tif'
+scs.segment_cells(bin_file, image_file, align='rigid', patch_size=1200)
 ```
+The `patch_size` parameter controls how large is one patch.

 ### Reproducing cell segmentations for the Stereo-seq and Seq-scope datasets
 The cell segmentations for the whole Stereo-seq section can be generated following the instruction in the "Processing large-scale data" section.